Java Ultra-Lite Persistence (JULP)

 and then serialize them.
 Later you can restore them, connect to database or send the objects to application server and apply the changes.

-- Ability to persist POJO (Plain Java Objects): Yes, you need to extend org.julp.AbstractDomainObject, however this is not the only way.
+- Ability to persist POJO (Plain Java Objects): Yes, you need to extend

 - Generating UPDATE only for the columns which has been changed

-- Optimistic concurrency locking: WHERE clause for UPDATE and DELETE is generated using settings
+- Optimistic concurrency locking: WHERE clause for UPDATE and DELETE is generated using settings:

 It means even if a table has no TIMESTAMP or DATETIME or version column it's still possible to use Optimistic concurrency locking.